matrix-org/matrix-hookshot/docs/setup.md

 ```

 You must configure a set of "actors" with access to services.
 An `actor` can be:
-- A MxID (also known as a User ID) e.g. `@Half-Shot:half-shot.uk`
+- A MxID (also known as a User ID) e.g. `"@Half-Shot:half-shot.uk"`
 - A homeserver domain e.g. `matrix.org`
 - A roomId.
-This will allow any member of this room to complete actions. e.g. `!TlZdPIYrhwNvXlBiEk:half-shot.uk`
+This will allow any member of this room to complete actions. e.g. `"!TlZdPIYrhwNvXlBiEk:half-shot.uk"`
 - `*`, to match all users.

+MxIDs and room IDs *must* be wrapped in quotes.

 Each permission set can have a services.
 The `service` field can be:
 - `github`